DS202-at-ISU/lab-2-lab2_team11/README.md

    "FirePlace" - Boolean, If has fireplace "Neighborhood" - , Name of neighborhood
 2. Our variable of special interest is year built.
-3. THe main variable is the price of the house.
+3. The main variable is the price of the house.
 The range is $0-20,500,000.
 There is no oddities in this graph
+4. Abi- Fireplace
+   Alexa- Bedrooms
+   Emilie- Neighborhood
+   Gavin- Acres